cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For a given group G this document specifies how to define the following set of group-specific functions and constants for the protocol execution.
-For making the implicit dependence of the respective functions and constants on the group G transparent, we use a object-style notation G.function_name() and G.constant_name.
+For making the implicit dependence of the respective functions and constants on the group G transparent, we use an object-style notation G.function_name() and G.constant_name.

-With G.I we denote a unique octet string representation of the neutral element of group G.
+With G.I we denote a unique octet string representation of the neutral element of the group G.

-g = G.calculate_generator(H, PRS,CI,sid).
-With calculate_generator we denote a function that outputs a
-representation of a group element in G which is derived from input octet strings PRS, CI, sid using the hash function primitive H.
+g = G.calculate_generator(H,PRS,CI,sid).
+With calculate_generator we denote a function that outputs a representation of a group element in G which is derived from input octet strings PRS, CI, sid using the hash function primitive H.

 y = G.sample_scalar().
-This function returns a representation of a scalar value appropriate as a private Diffie-Hellman key for group G.
+This function returns a representation of a scalar value appropriate as a private Diffie-Hellman key for the group G.

 Y = G.scalar_mult(y,g).
 This function takes a generator g as first parameter and a scalar y as second parameter and returns an octet string representation of a group element Y.